ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 val ( ~: ) : 'a list list -> 'a list list
 ```

-This allows writing more compact code.
-However, be careful not to write excessively terse code, which is harder to maintain.
+This allows users to write more compact code.
+However, be careful not to write excessively terse code, as it is harder to maintain.
 Understanding operators must be obvious to most readers, otherwise they do more harm than good.

 ## Allowed Operators

-OCaml has a subtle syntax, not everything is allowed as an operator symbol.
+OCaml has a subtle syntax; not everything is allowed as an operator symbol.
 An operator symbol is an identifier with a special syntax, so it must have the following structure:

 **Prefix Operator**